rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 If we lay out the chronological order of the Biblical cannon we are presented with a grand story of our origins, of sin, of death, and ultimately of redemption.
 It is our story.

-!!! warning "These are approximate dates based on a chronological ordering of scripture -- the importance is not the date but the order"

 ### Before Time